Optimal Smoothed Analysis of the Simplex Method: Introduction

 Shadow bounds for random objectives were previously used by \cite{narayanan2021spectral} in order to derive results similar to diameter bounds for smoothed polyhedra.
 Specifically they proved that with high probability there exists a large subset of vertices (according to some specific measure) which has small diameter.
 Here the random objectives were sampled from some non-uniform distribution, and the sizes of the resulting shadows were bounded using the shadow bound of \cite{DH18}.

 In this paper we make use of a notion of vertices being ``well-separated'' from each other.
 That assumption was pioneered in a line of work starting with \cite{kitaharamizuno2011}.
 Different from work in the smoothed analysis paradigm, in \cite{kitaharamizuno2011} the data is deterministic, the pivot rule is that of the most negative reduced cost, and progress is measured with respect to the objective value.
-We show that the well-separatedness of \cite{kitaharamizuno2011} is locally similar to the polar concept of \emph{vertex-facet distance} of \cite{hlz}.
+The well-separatedness of \cite{kitaharamizuno2011} is locally similar to the polar concept of \emph{vertex-facet distance} of \cite{hlz}.
 By simultaneously generalizing both, we are able to use proof techniques borrowed from both lines of work as part of our proofs.
+These proofs were developed in parallel for both the present work and \cite{bbhk}.